 First they copied the chassie number of my motorcycle, then some Arab documents had to be filled out, before I finally got Arabic number plates.

 I wild camped in a building ruin and the other day I drove through heavy traffic to Gizeh with strong side wind and hail to visit the pyramids and the sphinx in Cairo.

 The people who peacefully lived together with their chickens, donkeys and goats in a house, seemed to have an amazingly deep sleep.

 In the evening, a crowd of curious children around me was growing fast.
 There were about hundred people for sure when I was looking for a place to sleep.

 On my way, the annoying police kept following me constantly.
 The driver gesticulated wildly.
 He tried to direct me to the next bigger city.
-The police told me in the dark that I have to ride 100km more to the next city.

 I was wakened by the honking of two police cars and told once more to ride on.
 Here, they said, it would be too dangerous.

 What kind of people earn their money by making life difficult for other people?
-Intelligent people do not work at the police.
-But it does not need intelligence to stupidly act as described.
+Intelligent people do not work at the police but at big comercial companies.